How to Call Universities During Clearing

 As the academic year draws to a close, countless students across the globe find themselves eagerly anticipating the next chapter of their journey.
 For many aspiring students, this pivotal moment arrives with Clearing.

-Clearing is the process of changing your university choices.
-While navigating Clearing can be overwhelming, one of the most effective ways to seize the opportunity is by directly contacting universities through phone calls.
+Clearing is the process of changing your university and/or degree choices.
+While navigating Clearing can be overwhelming, one of the most effective ways to seize the opportunity is to directly contact universities by calling them on the phone.

 What to expect from a Clearing call

-Some calls are just about confirming grades.
+Some calls are as simple as confirming your actual grades after Results Day.
 If you have not applied to the university before, you may need to give your grades over the phone and answer some quick questions.

 How to prepare for a Clearing call

-You must prepare for any Clearing call, which does not necessarily need in-depth preparation.
-Ensure you have all the relevant documents you need (your ID, grades etc.) and know enough about the university and the course.
-Have the UCAS helpline number and the UCAS email available, too, in case you have any questions the university may be unable to answer.
+Ensure you have all the relevant documents you need (your ID, grades etc.) and know enough about the university and the course before the Clearing call.
+Have the UCAS helpline number and email available, too, in case you have any questions the university may be unable to answer.

 Do your research

 Research is vital for any call.
-The more you know, the better it will be for you moving forward.
+The more you know, the more confident you’ll feel.
 You can prepare some questions of your own, but try and pull down any information you can find from other sources.
 Uni Compare’s university profiles and course pages should provide you with ample information for your call.

 Be enthusiastic on the call